ptzagk/hooks-for-redux-todo-2019/README.md

 ## hooks-for-redux Refactor

-Converting this app to hooks-for-redux reduced its JavaScript by over 50%.
+Converting this app to [hooks-for-redux](https://github.com/generalui/hooks-for-redux) reduced its total JavaScript by over 50%.
 See the [comparisons](comparison) for details.

 ## Available Scripts